In this article, we will show you how to install the SCVMM agent on Windows Server Core Edition.

 5. Verify that the ADMIN$ share on ‘HOST A’ exists.
 If the ADMIN$ share does not exist, restart ‘HOST A’ and then try the operation again

 As you can see, we could not able to browse the hidden ADMIN share.
-VMM use this share to push the agent to the target host.
+VMM uses this share to push the agent to the target host.

 I will add point 6 to the above action list and see how can we resolve this issue.

-6. Verify that File Server role is installed and then try the operation again
+6. Verify that the File Server role is installed and then try the operation again

 We can verify if the File Server role is installed on Server Core by running the command: